-Winding the inner coil of a Constant Force Spring onto an arbor:
+Winding the Inner Coil of a Constant Force Spring onto an Arbor:

 Back-Bending a Constant Force Spring:

-Extending a Power Spring from its case:
+Extending a Power Spring from its Case:

-In other situations a better option may be to utilize the torque of the Conpower® spring by attaching a cable or cord of some type to the case housing the spring.
-When the cable is extended the spring will wind onto an arbor, creating torque that will retract the cable when released.
+In other situations, a better option may be to utilize the torque of the Conpower® spring by attaching a cable or cord of some type to the case housing the spring.
+When the cable is extended, the spring will wind onto an arbor, creating torque that will retract the cable when released.

-Attaching the inner end of a Constant Force Spring to a Spool:
+Attaching the Inner End of a Constant Force Spring to a Spool:

-Solution – While the Contorque® spring will provide linear force, it is neither calculated nor controlled.
+While the Contorque® spring will provide linear force, it is neither calculated nor controlled.
 This type of spring is designed and manufactured based on torque requirements.
-In addition, a general rule is the extension length of a constant force spring should not exceed 50X the inside diameter of the spring.
+In addition, a general rule is the extended length of a constant force spring should not exceed 50X the inside diameter of the spring.
 If used in this manner, the Contorque® spring will exceed this rule and could twist along its extended length.
 A better solution for long extension would be to use a cable assembly mounted to a Contorque® Spring.